-Leonard serves as the Director of Information Security at Rowan University.
-His team is responsible for establishing and maintaining the university-wide information security and risk management program to ensure that information assets are adequately protected.
+Leonard serves as the Chief Information Security Officer at Rowan University.
+His team is responsible for establishing and maintaining the university-wide information security and risk management program to ensure that information assets are protected.

 Prior to joining Rowan University, he served as the University Privacy Officer at Temple University and assisted with managing the Information Security team.
-He has also led projects for organizations such as Chambishi Metals, D2 Media and Unisys.
-Additionally, he has spent several years as an adjunct professor for the Management Information Systems department at the Fox School of Business.
+He has also held multiple positions in the non-profit, private, and public sectors and worked on various technology projects with these organizations.
+Additionally, he has spent several years as an adjunct professor for the Management Information Systems department at Temple University.

 He received his Bachelor’s degree in Computer Science from Messiah College and Master’s degree in Information Systems from Temple University.
 He holds the CISA (Certified Information Systems Auditor), CISSP (Certified Information Systems Security Professional), CCSP (Certified Cloud Security Professional) and GSLC (GIAC Security Leadership) certifications, and is a member of the ISACA, International Association of Privacy Professionals (IAPP) and the Higher Education Chief Privacy Officers organization.

 This second part of the primer on chief privacy officers in higher education provides a roadmap for those who are new to the role of privacy leadership or new to a campus environment.

 The Higher Education Chief Privacy Officers Working Group has created this resource to serve as a welcome kit for CPOs in higher education.
 The CPO Primer (part one) is intended to provide an overview and introductory body of knowledge to help new CPOs (or those new to higher education) better understand their job and the challenges unique to colleges and universities.
 The main audience for this document is a CPO or person with primary institutional responsibility for privacy.